Skip to main content

 Once TRT is initiated, regular monitoring is paramount.
 This involves periodic assessment of serum testosterone levels to ensure they remain within the physiological range, typically in the mid-normal range.
 Beyond testosterone, clinicians closely monitor hematocrit levels, especially during the initial months of therapy, due to the potential for erythrocytosis (an increase in red blood cell count).
 If hematocrit rises excessively, dose adjustments or temporary cessation of therapy may be required.

-Cardiovascular parameters, including and lipid profiles, are also routinely re-evaluated.
+Cardiovascular parameters, including blood pressure and lipid profiles, are also routinely re-evaluated.
 Any changes in these markers necessitate a re-assessment of the treatment plan.
 The ongoing dialogue between patient and clinician, coupled with objective laboratory data, forms the basis for safe and effective long-term management.

 Key Monitoring Parameters for TRT in Men with Cardiovascular Concerns